Do you need help…Setting prices…Understanding your customers…Forecasting future orders?

 Making a product or providing a service is relatively straightforward.
 The hard part is ensuring that you can offer it to your customers and potential customers at a price they are willing to pay and makes you a profit.

-We believe the key to great Marketing Planning is:
+I believe the key to great Marketing Planning is:

 - Understand Your Value Chain

 With extensive experience in this area I know how difficult it can be to do this, especially if this is in addition to your core activities or if you haven’t had sufficient training.

 That is why I have developed workshops to give you some real practical help and advice on how to become more confident and proficient when it comes to Marketing Planning.